OduPraie/OduPraie1.github.io/README.md

 **Key findings:**

 - EPL spends the most across the top 5 leagues with 30% of all spendings occuring between the 9 clubs that have not been relegated
-- Serie A has the most number of teams that have remained in the top flight across the 10 years at 11 clubs
+- Serie A has the most number of teams that have remained in the top flight across the 10 years (11 clubs)
--
+- Serie A has the highest number of teams with an average finish of 5th or better (5 clubs)
+- La liga is the only league with more than one team with an average position higher than 2nd (Barcelona and Real Madrid) with both of this clubs amongst the top 5 in total cost across the top 5 leagues.
+- EPL has the highest nhumber of teams in the top 10 for cost per point (5 clubs)

 **Dashboard Overview:**